austinbnetworking/laravel-cheat-book/databases/factories-seeding.md

 We can use factories to seed data, allowing us to create large amounts of test data instantly.

 Factories must have a `definition()` method defined that returns values for how a field’s data should be generated.
-The available faker methods for generating data can be found at the faker libraries documentation page.
+The available faker methods for generating data can be found at the faker libraries documentation page: [https://fakerphp.github.io/formatters/](https://fakerphp.github.io/formatters/)

 Once a factory is defined, we can it in our seeder file.

+File: `/database/factories/ListingFactory.php`

 ```php
 class ListingFactory extends Factory